 Try it out

-Open the preview of the content in your browser or send it to an Android device.
+Open the preview of the content in your browser or send it to a media player.
 Change something in your data source that is currently visible on your screen.
 If we change the price of Latte to 385 from 350, the next time the data source is refreshed, it will automatically update in your content as well.
 This next time depends on the refresh time set on the “Settings” menu.
 You can also click the refresh button next to your data source on “Settings”.
 This approach can be useful if your data rarely changes but you want the changes to apply quickly.
 (E.g. weekly menu in a restaurant.)

 Depends on base

 If you’ve followed this guide, you always have your “Base data path” set up first and all your bound widgets automatically have “Depends on base” checked.
 This is usually advised to keep this way.
 In case you need to bind a widget to a different data source (or a different part of the same one), uncheck “Depends on base data path”.
-You can always mass-connect all your eligible widgets later, if you open the “Base data path” window.
+You can always mass-connect all your eligible widgets later if you open the “Base data path” window.
 You can also access this from any data binding window.

 After clicking the “Connect them now” button, a new status message will appear.